Delaware

 - Precise geolocation data

-The inclusion of transgender or nonbinary status and citizenship or immigration status sets the DPDPA apart from most other state privacy laws.
-Only Oregon includes similar categories in its sensitive data definition.
+The inclusion of transgender or nonbinary status and citizenship or immigration status distinguishes the DPDPA from nearly all other state privacy laws.
+Only Oregon includes comparable categories.

-Processing sensitive data requires affirmative, freely given, specific, informed, and unambiguous consent from the consumer.
-Controllers cannot use dark patterns or manipulative design techniques to obtain this consent.
-A clear opt-in mechanism must be presented before any sensitive data processing begins.
+Consent for sensitive data processing must be affirmative, freely given, specific, informed, and unambiguous.
+Controllers cannot use dark patterns or deceptive design techniques to obtain consent.

 Children's Data Protections

-Personal data of a known child under 13 years of age is automatically classified as sensitive data.
-This means controllers must obtain verifiable parental consent before processing it.
-The DPDPA specifies that compliance with the federal Children's Online Privacy Protection Act (COPPA) satisfies the parental consent requirement under state law.
+Under 13.
+Personal data of a known child under 13 is automatically sensitive data.
+Controllers must obtain verifiable parental consent before processing it.
+Compliance with COPPA's verifiable parental consent requirements satisfies this state requirement under § 12D-102.

 Universal Opt-Out Mechanism Requirement